angular/angular/aio/content/start/index.md

     1. Open `product-list.component.html`.

-    1. To include the new component, use its selector, `app-product-alert`, as you would an HTML element.
+    1. To include the new component, use its selector, `app-product-alerts`, as you would an HTML element.

     1. Pass the current product as input to the component using property binding.